RakhithJK/dbeaver-cloudbeaver-wiki/Plugin-system.md

 * ```yarn run build```

-build all packages (plugins and the application) the result will be placed in `packages/{package-name}/dist` folder
+build all packages (plugins and the application) the result will be placed in `packages/{package-name}/lib` folder

-* ```yarn run clean-dist```
+* ```yarn run lint```

-delete `dist` folder in all packages

-* ```yarn serve-plugin```

-build all plugins and start to watch it - rebuild after any code changes
+lint all code

-* ```yarn builder-help```
+* ```yarn run lint-fix```

-list of available builder commands (DEV only)
+lint all code and fix

 ## Build plugin
 To build a single plugin execute
 ```
-cd packages/plugin-name
-yarn run build
+lerna run build --stream --scope=@cloudbeaver/plugin-name
 ```

-## Build application
+## Build product
-### Application folder structure
+### Product folder structure is the same as for plugin
 ```
 |-packages
   |-cloudbeaver
-    |-dist
-    |-node_modules
+    |-node_modules # dependencies
-    |-index.html.ejs  # application template
-    |-plugins-list.js # list of all plugins that should be included into the build
+    |-lib          # after the build will contain the artifact
+    |-public       # put static assets to this folder
+    |-src          # keep source files here
     |-package.json
+    |-tsconfig.json
 ```
+only difference in build command: `"build": "webpack --config ../../configs/webpack.product.config",` it uses product config, also contains `dev` command for starting development local build `"dev": "webpack-dev-server --progress --config=../../configs/webpack.product.dev.config --port=3100",`

 The application package simple defines the list of plugins that should be included into the build
 ### Commands
-Execute commands in packages/cloudbeaver folder to build only application without rebuilding plugins
+Execute command to build only application without rebuilding plugins
-* `yarn run build`

-Build application only.
-All plugins should have been built before execution of this command

-* `yarn run build --mode=development`

-Build application with sourcemaps and without minification

-* `yarn run build --pluginsList=../../custom/path/to/plugins-list.js`
+* `lerna run build --stream --scope=@cloudbeaver/product-name`

-Allows to build application wuth custom plugins list.
-Please, include the full filename into the path.
-`yarn run build` is the same as `yarn run build --pluginsList=./plugins-list.js`

 ## Development
-1. Run `yarn run serve-plugin` in `webapp` folder.
-It builds all plugins, put them in corresponding `/dist` folder and starts to watch.
-When the code is changed the corresponding plugin will be rebuilt.
-2. execute `cd packages\cloudbeaver && yarn run serve-app`.
-It starts webpack-dev-server and serves application with all packages.
-The application will be updated after any plugin rebuild.
+1. To run development build that watches file changed and rebuilds you can use the `dev` command:
+`lerna run dev --stream --scope=@cloudbeaver/product-default -- -- --server=http://backend.server:8095`
+it starts dev server for `product-default` and proxies backend requests to `http://backend.server:8095`

-3. Navigate `localhost:3100` to open the application
+2. Navigate `localhost:3100` to open the application

-* `yarn run serve-app --pluginsList=../../custom/path/to/plugins-list.js`

-serve application with custom plugins list

-* `yarn run serve-app --port=4200`

-Define custom webpack dev server port.
-Default is 3100

-* `yarn run serve-app --server=http://localhost:8080`

-Define custom location of backend server.
-Default is http://localhost:8978

-**Note** If you are going to modify only certain plugins you don't need to serve all of them.
-* Run 'yarn run serve-plugin' in a plugin folder to serve only this plugin
-* In webapp folder you can use Lerna filters to server only set of plugins

 ## Static assets
-You can keep static asstes like images, fevicon, etc in `public` folder in plugin packages or app package
+You can keep static assets like images, favicon, etc in `public` folder in plugin packages or app package

 All such assets will be copied to application distributive.
-Assets with same name will overwrite one another but it is known that Application public assets win.
+Assets with the same name will overwrite one another but it is known that Application public assets win.

 ## Localization
-See example in the core plugin.
-Put locale.json files with localization tokens to `plugin_name/locales` folder.
+See the example in the `core-administration` `AdministrationLocaleService.ts` and `locales` folder
-All such files will be merged on application build stage and will be served from `cloudbeave/dist/locales`.